 Other self-care techniques can also be invaluable, too.

-Donna said, "Ensuring a good sleep pattern is also very important, as if we don’t sleep well, we can generally feel more irritable.
+Donna said, "Ensuring a good night's sleep pattern is also very important, as if we don’t sleep well, we can generally feel more irritable.
 Breathing exercises, mindfulness, yoga and exercise in general are all good self-soothers that can help to bring us back into a state of calm.
 By self-soothing, anger will naturally dissipate."

 You have to do what's right for you.

 A new survey commission by Healthspan of 2,000 UK residents found that 70% of respondents exercise or go for a walk to ease some of the difficult emotions that recent events have triggered.
 72% watch a movie, whilst 63% listen to music and 60% read.
-Each of these activities help people to cope and support their mental health in the face of an uncontrollable world.
+Each of these activities helps people to cope and support their mental health in the face of an uncontrollable world.